scalamolecule/molecule-web/content/home/about.md

 ![](/img/mg.jpg)

-Marc is a professional double bass player in the [Gothenburg Symphony Orchestra](http://www.gso.se/en/page/Gothenburg-Symphony/About-The-Orchestra), the National Symphony Orchestra of Sweden.
+Marc is a professional double bass player in the [Gothenburg Symphony Orchestra](http://www.gso.se/en/page/Gothenburg-Symphony/About-The-Orchestra), the National Symphony Orchestra of Sweden and a dedicated Scala meta-programmer.

 ### Contributions are welcome!